Mega (magazine): History

-By the end of 1993 Neil West had crossed the Atlantic to help launch the well respected US magazine Next Generation Magazine, holding the title Chief-in-editor.
+By the end of 1993, West had gone to the USA to launch Next Generation Magazine, holding the title Chief-in-editor.
 Andy Dyer took over the editor's position and the magazine continued with success, showing a circulation of over 50,000 for the January – June period.
 However, for reasons unknown to its readers, Future Publishing decided to sell the magazine.
 The last Mega issue published under Future Publishing was issue 23, cover date August 1994.
 The event was listed, at a later date, on Future's website history pages.

 In August 1994 Mega was now a Maverick Magazine and their first edition was the September 1994 issue, number 24.
 Already the publisher of rival Mega Drive title Mega Drive Advanced Gaming, Maverick stated that they wanted to cover the "Mega Drive specific market", having already bought another Mega Drive magazine MegaTech from EMAP.
 The 'Maverick' Mega had the same style and layout as the Future Mega but as the staff had changed, so had the magazine style.
 The page count was dwindling down every month and it was not too long before the magazine closed.

 The magazine had a typical ABC of 45,000.